Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Problem Definition

-are convex and compact for all $c \ge 0$.
-The first property allows for the possibility of inadmissible control inputs in $\mathbb{R}^m$ (e.g. directions in which a thruster cannot be fired).
-The second and third properties ensure that the cost of a control input applied at a specified time scales linearly with its magnitude and that nonzero control inputs have nonzero cost.
+are convex and compact for all $c \ge 0$, and 3) $f_j(\alpha \boldsymbol u) = \alpha f_j(\boldsymbol u)$ for all $\alpha \ge 0$.
+The last property ensures that the cost of a control input applied at a specified time scales linearly with its magnitude and that all nonzero control inputs have nonzero cost.
+Under this definition, the set of admissible control inputs for Gilbert's problem \cite{Gilbert1971} is a subset of admissible control inputs in this problem where $o = 1$.

 Some example norm-like cost functions are included in Table \ref{tab:costfunctions} along with operational constraints that provide the specified cost behavior.
 Many of these cost functions are results of attitude constraints imposed on a spacecraft, which can vary over time, motivating the need for a solver that can accommodate a piecewise-defined cost function.

-Suppose that there are a finite number $p$ of control modes for a specific control problem, each with a corresponding norm-like $f_j(\boldsymbol u)$, $C_j$, and $T_j$.
-Any control input $\boldsymbol{u} \in C_j$ can be applied at a cost of $f_j(\boldsymbol{u})$ at any time $t \in T_j$.
-Next, suppose that $o_j$ impulses are applied in each mode such that $\boldsymbol{u}_{jk}$ denotes the $k$th impulse in mode $j$ and $t_{jk}$ is the corresponding time.
-Using these definitions, the energy-optimal impulsive control problem considered in this paper is formulated as

-where the decision variables are the number of impulses in each mode $o_j$, the times at which each impulse is applied $t_{jk}$, and the applied impulses $\boldsymbol{u}_{jk}$.

-For most problems of interest, it is expected that the cost of a control input will be provided as a piecewise-constant norm-like function of the form $g(\boldsymbol u, t)$.
-As such, it is necessary to determine what conditions $g$ must satisfy to enable translation into the described modes and intervals employed in (\ref{eq:impulseoptcontrolpiecewise}).
-First it is necessary that $g$ be defined over compact time domain $T$.
-Second, at any time the cost must be a norm-like function of $\boldsymbol{u}$.
-Within these constraints, any $g$ is admissible if it is of the form

-where the time intervals are mutually exclusive and closed.
-It should be noted that if $g$ includes open time intervals, it can be converted to the form in (\ref{eq:gexclusive}) by only allowing controls in a closed subset of the open intervals, resulting in a negligible change to the properties of the computed solutions.
-This is a natural modification for problems in which the time domain is discretized.
+In the last example, the cost is the solution to the linear program given by